 «Nature has to be felt,» said Alexander von Humboldt – and precisely this feeling is at the core of Silvia Trüssel's wildlife photography.
 For over 16 years, she has been repeatedly drawn to Africa, especially southern Africa with a focus on Namibia.
 She spends several weeks a year on the move: gamedriving, with great patience and great joy.
 She prefers to travel with an off-road vehicle, roof tent, and camping gear – self-sufficient, individual, nomadic.

-In 2023, she decided to professionalize her passion as a sideline – under the motto: «Time for unposed images and real life.» She continually seeks connections to her ministry.
-This led to the 2024 exhibition «Crafts of Farewell,» which will continue to be shown at various venues.
+In 2023, Silvia Trüssel professionalised her photographic practice as a part-time activity under the motto: «Time for unposed images and real life.» She repeatedly seeks connections with her work as a pastor.
+This resulted in the 2024 exhibition «Craft of Farewell», which continues to be shown at various locations.

 I am on my way with a Nikon Z and various lenses, love the filter system from Nisi, tripods from Sirui and Gitzo and backpacks from F-Stops and Lowpro.